Connect with us

 Many citizen reports involve places.
 A pothole is at a specific junction.
 A broken streetlight is on a particular road.
 An overflowing drain is behind a marked building.

-Portals can include map integration that lets citizens drop a pin exactly where the problem exists.
-They can upload photographs taken with their phones.
-The system can capture geolocation data automatically when citizens permit it.
+Portals are engineered to include map integration that lets citizens drop a pin exactly where the problem exists.
+They are enabled to upload photographs taken with their phones.
+The system is structured to capture geolocation data automatically when citizens permit it.

-A supervisor can look at a map showing every reported issue in their jurisdiction.
+A supervisor enjoys the liberty to examine a map showing every reported issue in their jurisdiction.
 Red pins for unresolved problems.
 Green pins for completed work.
 Yellow pins for items in progress.
-Resource allocation can become a matter of looking at the map rather than guessing.
+Resource allocation transforms into a matter of looking at the map rather than guessing.

 Categorization and Routing

-Not every report goes to the same place.
+Not every report travels to the same destination.
 A road issue belongs to the works department.
 A health facility complaint belongs to the health ministry.
 A market sanitation report belongs to the local government.

-Portals can categorize reports based on what citizens select and route them to the correct department automatically.
-An officer in the works department need never see health complaints.
-An officer in health need never see road reports.
-Everyone can work on what they are responsible for.
+Portals are fashioned to categorize reports based on what citizens select and route them to the correct department automatically.
+An officer in the works department may never see health complaints.
+An officer in health may never see road reports.
+Everyone focuses on what they are responsible for.

 Tracking and Workflow

-Once a report enters the system, it needs to move toward resolution.
-The portal can track every step:
+Once a report enters the system, it requires movement toward resolution.
+The portal is architected to track every step:

 • Report received